RE3CON/uv-k5-firmware-fagci-mod/README.md

 # Flashing with the official updater

-* Use the firmware.packed.bin file
+* Use the uv-k5-firmware-fagci-mod-special_vxxx.bin file

 # Flashing with [k5prog](https://github.com/piotr022/k5prog)